I help individuals and their family members at all different places on the continuum of use and recovery.

-- I provide experiential family therapy sessions that give children and teens an equal voice in expressing the pain of addiction and help heal and reunite these families.
+When a parent is struggling with addiction, I provide experiential family therapy sessions that give children and teens an equal voice in expressing the pain of addiction and help heal and reunite these families.

 What sets me apart as a substance abuse, addiction and recovery therapist: